prideout/lava/README.md

 1. Clone this repo with `--recursive` to get the submodules.
 1. Install the LunarG Vulkan SDK for macOS (see below).
-1. Use brew to install llvm@5, cmake, and ninja.
+1. Use brew to install cmake and ninja.
 1. Invoke the following commands in your terminal.

 ```bash